skx/edinburgh.io/README.md

 There are several sites out there which contain lists of pubs, and reviews of them.
-However I'm more interested in tracking what they look like - not lease because most reviews will be on of:
+However I'm more interested in tracking what they look like - not least because most pub reviews tend to be:

-* This pub was awful, avoid.
+* This pub was _awful_, avoid.
-* This pub was great.
+* This pub was _great_.

 It is a sad fact that pubs change hands pretty regularly, they change owner,